 Front Porch Appeal - May Day Porches

 Issue #57 May 2014May is a month when it has warmed enough for just about everyone to enjoy your porch.
 You can find Mary and I most mornings enjoying our cup of coffee on our front porch.
 Now's the perfect time to start planning or doing your spring and summer projects.

 We also want to remember our fallen soldiers as Memorial Day is fast approaching.
 We enjoy decorating our porch in red, white, and blue as our means of honoring those who paid the ultimate price for our freedoms.

 In Memoriam - photo courtesy of Beverly and Pack

-In Flanders fields.
+In Flanders Fields

 Mary and I try to visit a veteran's cemetery on Memorial Day to pay our respects.
 If you have the opportunity we recommend you do also.
 Take your children or grandchildren and turn it into a learning moment.
 The inscriptions on the headstones provide a wealth of historical information about the men and women who served so bravely.

 Be Porch Proud!May is the perfect time of year to not only enjoy time on your porch but decorate it as well.
 Our May issue celebrates spring and the approaching holidays as Mary shows you how to easily cover your existing porch pillows or cushions for Memorial Day and other holidays as well.

 In addition, we'll share some construction tips along with landscaping ideas from nationally recognized landscape and garden photographer J. Paul Moore and introduce our newest member of The Porch Ideas Network.

 Remembering Memorial Day and the men and women who gave the ultimate sacrificeSee more of our patriotic porch pictures